simonmichael/hledger_site/faq.md

 ## Isn't plain text ugly and hard to use ?

-No way, we love it.
-it's great, honest.
+No way, it's great, honest.
+We love it.
 You'll love it.
 It's fast.
 It's cheap.
-It's resizable.
-You can pick the font and colours.
-But it's non-distracting.
+It's non-distracting.
 It keeps you focussed on the content.
 It's copy-pasteable.
 It's accessible to screen readers.
+It's resizable.
+You can pick the font and colours.
 You do not need "Plaintext Reader, Trial Version" to read it. you do not need "Plaintext Studio Pro" to write it.
 You can use your favorite editor and skills you already have.